 (If it is necessary to make alterations to an itinerary, all of the above should be notified of the change/s immediately)

 - coordinate any variation in a school's instrumental timetable with the school music coordinator

-- observe the Department of Education and Training - Code of Conduct
+- observe the Department of Education - Code of Conduct

 - consult with the principal of the school when considering whether or not to terminate a student's tuition.
 The principal will communicate the final decision to the student.